openshift-4-compliance/openshift-4-compliance-automation/redhat-acm/README.md

 Policy  | Description | Prerequisites
 ------- | ----------- | -------------
 [etcdencryption-policy](./etcd-security/etcdencryption-policy.yml) | Ensures that the etcd database is encrypted |
+[etcd-backup-policy](./etcd-security/policy-etcd-backup.yaml) | Backup the etcd data on a weekly basis into a pv + Rotate the backups to avoid over-consumption |

 ### Infrastructure General
 Policy  | Description | Prerequisites